MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

     tagged with suitable keywords, e.g. um13.0 to work with UM vn13.0, or apps2.
     0 to work with LFRic Apps vn2.0.

-    For head of trunk revisions make sure that all branches/revisions being used are at least as recent as the commits associated with the hash in the ``dependencies.yaml`` file.
+    For head of ``main`` revisions make sure that all branches/revisions being used are at least as recent as the commits associated with the hash in the ``dependencies.yaml`` file.